is-void/is-void/README.md

 ### The English I Know

-- A shorter personal paper about my relationship with English linguistically
+- A shorter personal paper about my relationship with the English language with a focus on lingusitics

 [Read it here!](https://jmp.sh/kUiTRn0W)